CR-CTC: Consistency regularization on CTC for improved speech recognition: experiments

 We now perform ablation studies on LibriSpeech dataset using Zipformer-M encoder to investigate the effect of each component in \emph{CR-CTC} (Section~\ref{ssec:cr_ctc}), and to validate our explanations of its behaviors (Section~\ref{ssec:method_analysis}).
 Results of tuning $\alpha$ in Equation~\ref{eq:loss_tot} and the ratio used to increase the amount of time masking are presented in Table~\ref{tab:ablation_tune}.

-\textbf{Self-distillation.} As presented in Table~\ref{tab:ablation_sd}, both the lack of increased time masking and the absence of different augmented views lead to WER degradation, indicating the effectiveness of enhancing the input diversity between sub-models during self-distillation.
+\textbf{Self-distillation.} One self-distillation method in self-supervised learning is to construct a teacher model by tracking the model weights using exponential moving average (EMA)~\citep{byol,MoCo,data2vec2}.
+For comparison, we include this approach, referred to as EMA-distilled CTC, which incorporates an auxiliary loss to learn from the CTC distribution of the EMA teacher model.
+Its details are provided in Appendix Section~\ref{ssec:appendix_ema_ctc}.
+As presented in Table~\ref{tab:ablation_sd}, \emph{CR-CTC} significantly outperforms EMA-distilled CTC, demonstrating its superiority in self-distillation.
+For \emph{CR-CTC}, both the lack of increased time masking and the absence of different augmented views lead to WER degradation, indicating the effectiveness of enhancing the input diversity between sub-models during self-distillation.
 Replacing $D_{\mathrm{KL}}$ with hard label-based cross-entropy (CE) function in $\mathcal{L}_{\mathrm{CR}}$ (Equation~\ref{eq:loss_reg}) results in a WER degradation of 0.02\%/0.22\% on \textit{test-clean}/\textit{test-other}.
 This suggests the advantage of using $D_{\mathrm{KL}}$ which enables a finer-grained self-distillation as it distills over the full CTC lattice, whereas the hard label CE-based method only distills the best alignment.
 When removing the \emph{sg} operation in $\mathcal{L}_{\mathrm{CR}}$, the WER increase by 0.12\%/0.35\%, which implies that the model might have a tendency towards a degenerated solution~\citep{siamese} that is insensitive to the pattern of input masking and model dropout.

 \textbf{Masked prediction.} As reported in Table~\ref{tab:ablation_mp}, without increasing the amount of time masking, the WER of \emph{CR-CTC} increases by 0.07\%/0.36\% on \textit{test-clean}/\textit{test-other}, suggesting the effectiveness of enhancing the masked prediction behavior for contextual representation learning.
 Additionally, without using different augmented views, the WER increases further by 0.12\%/0.13\%.
 This indicates the advantage of independently applying random time masking, which improves the quality of the provided target distributions for the masked positions.
 However, using larger amount of frequency masking leads to a WER degradation of 0.07\% on \textit{test-clean}, implying that the performance gain from increasing the amount of time masking is primarily due to the masked prediction behavior, rather than merely increasing the input diversity for the two branches.
 Furthermore, applying larger amount of time masking does not benefit the CTC baseline, as it increases the WER by 0.17\%/0.26\%.
 In the final \emph{CR-CTC} system, excluding frames with time-masked regions in the current branch (self-masked) from $\mathcal{L}_{\mathrm{CR}}$ (Equation~\ref{eq:loss_reg}) leads to a larger WER degradation compared to excluding the remaining unmasked frames (self-unmasked).
 This highlights the importance of the masked prediction behavior in the overall performance of \emph{CR-CTC}.